scottgchin/delta5_race_timer/doc/PCB V2 instructions.md

 Adding resistors
 ![Added resistors](img/pcbv2/5_resistors_ready.jpg)

-Checking where the resistor has been removed from the rx5808 Module
+Checking where the rx5808 module already has the spi mod (as described above)
 ![Check the module](img/pcbv2/6_checking_module.jpg)

 Holding the rx5808 temporarily in place for easy soldering.